What is in this leaflet

 DESCOVY is for people who do not have a resistant HIV virus to DESCOVY.

-DESCOVY is used to treat HIV-1 infection in adults and children 12 years of age and older and weighing ≥ 35 kg.
+DESCOVY is used to treat HIV-1 infection in adults and children weighing ≥ 25 kg.

-DESCOVY has not been studied in children under the age of 12 or weighing less than 35 kg.
+DESCOVY has not been studied in children weighing less than 25 kg.

 Does DESCOVY cure HIV or AIDS